 Many high school and college students contact VOSH to ask how to get involved with optometry before they actually attend optometry school.
 While VOSH does not have a program specific to pre-optometry, we can offer this advice:

-- Join or start a pre-med club or pre-health professional club that meets regularly.
+Join or start a pre-med club or pre-health professional club that meets regularly.
 Ask a faculty member from your school to supervise.
-Here are some activities or programs you might consider: Tour an local optometrist’s office, arrange a guest optometrist to come talk to your club, collect gently used sunglasses to donate to a VOSH trip-especially kid’s sunglasses
+Here are some activities or programs you might consider: Tour an local optometrist’s office, arrange a guest optometrist to come talk to your club, collect gently used sunglasses or readers to donate to your local VOSH chapter to use on their next clinic trip-especially kid’s sunglasses

-Go on an international VOSH trip or participate in a domestic eye care outreach!
+Go on an international VOSH trip or participate in a domestic VOSH eye care outreach.
 You do not need to be an OD.
 We have a lot of significant and meaningful work for lay volunteers on a VOSH trip.
 Contact the trip coordinator: vosh.org/get-involved/clinics/

-- Participate in Optometry Giving Sight’s World Sight Day challenge: http://www.givingsight.org/giving/world-sight-day-challenge.html
+Participate in Optometry Giving Sight’s World Sight Day challenge to get connected

 VOSH/International believes in the freedom to see.
 Providing the gift of vision and eye health to people worldwide.
 We facilitate the provision and the sustainability of vision care worldwide for people who can neither afford nor obtain such care.
 Our goal is to increase our global impact whenever possible by supporting sustainable eye clinics, optometry schools and optometric educators in areas lacking sufficient eye care.

 VOSH/International recently consulted its US and International Chapters about the feasibility and timing to restart our humanitarian clinics.
 While the vaccination process continues with different levels of success depending on availability and acceptance, it is evident that vaccine inequity and the availability and reliability of data in several countries are issues we need to consider.